 - writing systems

-- ball game played with a rubber ball
+- a ball game played with a rubber ball

 - religious practices of bloodletting and sacrifice

-There is also great diversity among the groups that developed within Mesoamerica, with different languages, customs, and traditions.
+Besides these commonalities, it's important to realize that there is also great diversity among the groups that developed within Mesoamerica, as they each had different languages, customs, and traditions.

 The history of Mesoamerica is divided into three major periods.
-Archaeologists break these down into smaller sub-periods, but for general understanding, these three are the major ones to understand.
+Archaeologists break these down into smaller sub-periods, but for general understanding, these three are the major ones to comprehend.

-The Pre-Classic period stretches from 1500 B.C. to 200 A.D.
-During this period there was a refinement of agricultural techniques which allowed for larger populations, division of labor and the social stratification necessary for civilizations to develop.
-The Olmec civilization, which is sometimes referred to as the "mother culture" of Mesoamerica, developed during this period.
+- The Pre-Classic period stretches from 1500 B.C. to 200 A.D.
+During this period there was a refinement of agricultural techniques which allowed for larger populations, a division of labor and the social stratification necessary for civilizations to develop.
+The Olmec civilization, which is sometimes referred to as the "mother culture" of Mesoamerica, developed during this period, and some of the great urban centers of the following period were founded during this time.

-The Classic period, from 200 to 900 A.D., saw the development of great urban centers with centralization of power.
-Some of these major ancient cities include Monte Alban in Oaxaca, Teotihuacan in central Mexico and the Mayan centers of Tikal, Palenque and Copan.
-Teotihuacan was one of the largest metropoles in the world at the time, and its influence stretched over much of Mesoamerica.
+- The Classic period, from 200 to 900 A.D., saw the development of great urban centers with the centralization of power.
+Some of these major ancient cities include Monte Alban in Oaxaca, Teotihuacan in central Mexico and the Mayan centers of Tikal, Palenque and Copan In Honduras.
+Teotihuacan was one of the largest metropoles in the world at the time, with an estimated population of 200,000 people at its peak, and its influence stretched over much of Mesoamerica.

-The Post-Classic period, from 900 A.D. to the arrival of the Spaniards in the early 1500s, was characterized by city-states and greater emphasis on war and sacrifice.
-In the Maya area, Chichén Itza was a major political and economic center, and in the central plateau.
-In the 1300s, towards the end of this period, the Aztecs (also called the Mexica) emerged.
+- The Post-Classic period, from 900 A.D. to the arrival of the Spaniards in the early 1500s, was characterized by city-states and greater emphasis on war and sacrifice.
+In the Maya area, Chichén Itza was a major political and economic center, and in the central plateau, the site of Tula, a Toltec site came to power.
+Toward the end of this period, in the 1300s, the Aztecs (also called the Mexica) emerged.
 The Aztecs had previously been a nomadic tribe, but they settled in central Mexico and founded their capital city Tenochtitlan in 1325, and rapidly came to dominate most of Mesoamerica.
+This was the group that held most of the power at the time of the arrival of the Spaniards.

 Mesoamerica is commonly divided into five different cultural areas: West Mexico, the Central Highlands, Oaxaca, the Gulf region, and the Maya area.